-Consumers have been lowering their power demands for more than a decade by adding solar panels to their roofs.
-Two-way EV charging will reduce that even further- using EV batteries to power homes (vehicle-to-home V2H), buildings (vehicle-to-building V2B) or feed it back to the grid with vehicle-to-grid (V2G) technology.
+Consumers have been lowering their electricity demand for more than a decade by adding solar panels to their roofs.
+Bidirectional EV charging will reduce that even further- using EV batteries to power homes (vehicle-to-home V2H), buildings (vehicle-to-building V2B) or feed it back to the grid with vehicle-to-grid (V2G) technology.

 While V2H provides individual consumers significant benefit, V2B and V2G have a greater impact on the grid overall, as the power will be used on a much larger scale.
 For example, businesses will be able to use the energy from EV fleets at rest to charge a significant portion of their campuses.